When I focus on experiencing the music in my mind, I find I am able to give a memorable performance.

 - Books and materials are not included

-- Lessons paid monthly in receive a 10% discount
+- Lessons paid monthly in advance receive a 10% discount

 - One cancellation is allowed per ten-week session.
-After that cancelled lessons are charged full price.
+After that canceled lessons are charged full price.

 - Further details and payment options will be discussed